grove-mountain/tfe-saas-demo-setup/README.md

 ```
 create_aws_workspace.sh
 create_gcp_workspace.sh
+create_azure_workspace.sh
 create_app42_workspace.sh
 ```

+### Three different browsers

+You need to have three isolated browser environments that don't cross login details.
+You can probably get away with two browsers with one private window and public window in one browser and another public window in another.
+Oddly, three private windows doesn't seem to work (or at least didn't for me).

+I'm running Chrome, Firefox and Safari.
+But I tested with Chrome and a Public Firefox and Private Firefox as well.

 ### In your TFE SaaS Organization
 * Open up each workspace and add in your credentials.
 Check Sensitive.